KustoszApp/docs/source/installation/containers.md

 ::::

+Now proceed to [initial setup](../initial-setup).
+You can use `docker exec` to execute a command in a context of running container.
+Kustosz web UI will be available at [localhost:8000/ui/](http://localhost:8000/ui/).

 ## docker-compose

 ## podman pods

 ## Changing Kustosz configuration

-## Container-specific configuration options

-There are few environmental variables recognized by container image entry point script, listed below.

-None of them is set by default.
-Setting variable to any non-empty value will cause effect described below variable name.
-Note that this includes values often considered "falsy", such as number 0, string "false", or string "off".
-Set variable if you want effect described below, omit it completely to retain default behavior.
+All Kustosz configuration options are documented on [backend configuration page](../configuration/backend).

+The recommended way of changing configuration of Kustosz running in container is by environment variables.
+Remember that environment variables must be prefixed by `DYNACONF_` - e.g. to change value of setting `KUSTOSZ_READING_SPEED_WPM`, your environment variable should be named `DYNACONF_KUSTOSZ_READING_SPEED_WPM`.

 You can set variable using `-e` / `--env` flag.
-If you want to set multiple variables (possibly because you are also changing Kustosz configuration), consider storing them in file and using `--env-file` flag.
+If you want to set multiple variables, consider storing them in file and using `--env-file` flag.

 ::::{tab-set}